-- After your operation you will be kept in the theatre recovery room before being transferred to the ITU or HDU (critical care unit), enhanced recovery unit or the vascular ward. - A nurse will check your pulse, blood pressure, breathing rate and urine output regularly.
-We will also carefully monitor your wound for any bleeding or swelling. - The colour, temperature and pulses in the limbs will be checked regularly after the operation. - It is important that if you feel any pain you must tell the nursing staff, who can give you painkillers to help. - The nursing staff will also advise you when you can start taking sips of water.
+- After your operation you will be kept in the theatre recovery room enhanced recovery unit on the vascular ward. - A nurse will check your pulse, blood pressure, breathing rate and urine output regularly.
+We will also carefully monitor your wound for any bleeding or swelling.

+- The colour, temperature and pulses in the limbs will be checked regularly after the operation. - It is important that if you feel any pain you must tell the nursing staff, who can give you painkillers to help. - The nursing staff will also advise you when you can start taking sips of water.
 Anaesthetics can make some people sick.
 If you feel sick we advise you not to drink until this feeling has passed.
 The nursing staff may offer you an injection to help this sick feeling go away. - After a few days, you will be allowed to sit out, drink and eat.
 Return to mobility can take a few more days.